-Hey Marvel, can we now declare endgame for tedious post-credits scenes?
+With Avengers: Endgame, can we now declare game over for tedious post-credits scenes?

 The 2.5-hour Avengers: Infinity War last year clocked in with 12 minutes of credits.
 12 minutes!
 That’s a substantial length of time.
 When I walk onto a subway platform and the display announces a wait of 12 minutes, it feels like a cruel social experiment to push city dwellers to their very limits.
 The obligatory post-credits scenes are no longer sustainable at this length.
 The center, much like my bladder, can’t hold.

 Are the scenes even worth watching?
 Sometimes!
 I can’t pretend the stinger at the end of Infinity War–Nick Fury crumbling into dust, his phone clattering to the gravel while dialing up Captain Marvel–was anything less than awesome.
-But it would have been awesome had I seen it literally any other time instead.
-If you can wait 12 minutes to watch after watching a whole dang movie to watch an extra scene of becostumed mutants eating shawarma, you can wait half a day or whatever to watch them do it on YouTube.
+But it would have been just as awesome had I seen it literally any other time instead.
+If you can wait 12 minutes after watching a whole dang movie to watch an extra scene of becostumed mutants eating shawarma, you can wait half a day or whatever to watch them do that on YouTube.

-Since we can all watch these scenes on YouTube anyway, maybe that’s where Marvel should relegate them in the impending Phase IV.
+And since we can all watch these scenes on YouTube anyway, maybe that’s where Marvel should relegate them in the impending Phase IV.
 Or maybe cut down from two or three to just one, and maybe don’t put it at the very final frame either, as if to taunt both us viewers and the ushers.

 It seems like Marvel is at least considering making a change, though, since the closing moments of Avengers: Endgame include not a scene, but… something else.
 Hopefully, Marvel truly does away with the format of the first 21 movies.
 If not, I at least hope that anyone who expends a dozen or so minutes of their life to get to the Endgame post-credits scene and left unquenched remembers that feeling next time, and joins me in strutting proudly toward the exit doors as soon as that first “Directed by” credit hits the screen, no matter how many toes they have to accidentally step on along the way.

 …